KTHVisualization/OptimizedTemporalTreemaps/README.md

 ## Visualization Module
 You need to activate a local HTTP server (for instance, you can do with Python using `python -m http.server <portNumber>`).
 Then you can navigate to the visualization folder.
+The UI is largely contributed by Shradha Retharekar and Son Le Thanh.

 ### Rasterizing
 The images are downloaded as svgs.
 Due to different rasterizing engines of the browsers, the images can appear fragmented with white thin lines appear at each time step (these lines appear at random and can disappear if we hover the image or zoom it).
 To produce the final png, one can perform the following actions: